I wish I could tell you that I have always been great with money.

 First, create a realistic budget that allows you to save your target amount.

-With this method, you’ll be able to easily stick to your budget because you’ll know when you’re about to run out of cash, and the “discomfort” (for the lack of a better word) of saying goodbye to your cash provides an added incentive to avoid spontaneous purchases.
+With this method, you’ll more easily stick to your budget because you’ll know when you’re about to run out of cash, and the “discomfort” (for the lack of a better word) of saying goodbye to your money provides an added incentive to avoid spontaneous purchases.

 7. Automate small weekly transfers